How To Easily Clean Your Makeup Brushes

 3. My hands

 There are many tools out there to help you clean your makeup brushes.
-Tools like this brush cleaner mat set or the brush egg can help you to scrub your brushes clean.
-I haven't invested in tools like that yet so I just use my hands.
+Tools like this brush cleaner mat set or the brush egg can help scrub your brushes clean.
+I haven't yet invested in tools like that so I just use my hands.

 4. A clean washcloth